Oli968: History

 Although programming in Tamil was carried by the extant Singaporean radio station in its several incarnations from 1 March 1937 to 22 December 1945, it wasn't until 23 December 1945 where a de facto separate service for Chinese and Indian dialects—the Red Network, was created by Radio Singapura.
 On 1 January 1951, Chinese programmes were spun off to a new station, the Green Network.

 The AM frequency was later used in 1963 to provide a second audio channel for TV Singapura.
 The station began FM transmissions on 96.8 MHz on 15 July 1967.
 The AM signal moved from 1370 kHz to 1368 kHz on 23 November 1978 to comply with the Geneva Frequency Plan of 1975.

 On 1 January 1982, the station was rebranded as Radio 4 as part of a restructuring of the Singapore Broadcasting Corporation (SBC)'s stations; by then, most of its broadcast day was occupied by Tamil-language content, although it still carried a small block of Chinese programmes from 9 p.m. to midnight.
 As part of the rebrand, Radio 4 would also introduce a new evening "chat show" featuring music, topical segments, and listener phone-ins; Radio 4's programme manager M K Narayanan stated that it was "the first time such shows are being broadcast in this region.
 As far as I know, there are no such shows in India and Sri Lanka."
+In 1990, after SBC realigned its radio stations, the station started broadcasting in Tamil only and closed down at midnight.

 On 1 November 1991, it was announced that Radio 4 was to be renamed Olikkalanjiam (ஒலிக்களஞ்சியம், later shortened to simply Oli), meaning "treasure house of sound".
 The station started carrying a half-hour self-help show from SINDA on Sundays at 11am.
 The AM signals of all SBC stations were discontinued on 1 January 1994.
+The name was later shortened to just Oli.